denismaua/duckievillage/README.md

 ## Troubleshooting

+1. I get an error when trying to `git clone` the `duckievillage` or `duckietown` repo: the directory already exists.
+This probably due to a previously installed/cloned version.
+To remove it, do:

+> `cd`
+> `rm -Rf duckievillage`

+Then follow the instructions for [installation](#Installation).

-1. Something goes wrong involving gym-duckietown
+2. Something goes wrong involving gym-duckietown.

 > You might have a different version of gym-duckietown installed or Python is simply not finding the proper path.
 > Try adding this installation to the PATH: